 - Full-mesh back and seat in five colorways — rare personality in this class.

 The ErgoChair Pro gives tinkerers the most dials per dollar in the mesh mid-range.
 Every surface angle can be tuned, which makes it a strong pick for shared home offices where two people trade the chair — and its colorways survive video calls better than corporate gray.
+Full breakdown of the warranty, weight cap, and how it stacks up against the Steelcase Series 1 in our dedicated Autonomous ErgoChair Pro review.

 6. Staples Hyken — Best Budget